EndlessATC/Airports/final/NA/KIAH/README.md

 STARs to KIAH have multiple routes that the user can assign.
 See below for how to assign a particular STAR route.

 ### ILS / RNAV Approaches
 Aircraft can be assigned and will automatically fly an assigned ILS / RNAV approach.
-The aircraft descend and then capture the ILS / RNAV glideslope automatically.
-Aircraft must be able to descend in time to able to capture the approache, if they are too high, they will miss approach!
+The aircraft will descend and then capture the ILS / RNAV glideslope automatically.
+Aircraft must be able to descend in time to capture the approach, if they are too high, they will miss approach!
 Plan accordingly!

 ## SID / STAR Routes
 STARs / ILS and RNAV approaches are in <span style="color:green">**GREEN**</span>